-Ophthalmology involves the diagnosis and treatment of conditions involving the eyes.
+Our specialist-led veterinary ophthalmology team offers a dedicated service for the diagnosis and treatment of all conditions involving the eyes.

-Pets with existing or suspected eye conditions will receive an initial consultation, which will usually last between 10 – 40 minutes, during which time we will take a thorough history and examine your pet carefully.
+Pets with existing or suspected eye conditions will have an initial consultation between 10 and 40 minutes, where will take a thorough history and examine your pet carefully.
+We will always discuss potential costs, outcomes and possible risks.

 - Eye ulcers